Sampling in Software Engineering Research: A Critical Review and Guidelines: Sampling: A Primer

 \section{Sampling: A Primer}

-\textit{Sampling} is the process of selecting a smaller group of items to study (a \textit{sample}) from a larger group of items of interest.
-The group of items of interest is called the \textit{population}, and the (usually imperfect) population list is called the \textit{sampling frame}.
+For our purposes, \textit{sampling} is the process of selecting a group of items to study (a \textit{sample}) from a (usually larger) group of items of interest.
+The group of items of interest is called the \textit{population}, and the (usually incomplete) list of items in the population is called the \textit{sampling frame}.
+The degree to which a sample's properties (of interest) resemble those of the population is the sample's \textit{representativeness} (see Section \ref{represent} for more).

 Researchers have developed diverse approaches for selecting samples from populations.
 There is no single best technique or hierarchy of better and worse techniques.
 Different sampling approaches are appropriate for different purposes in different circumstances.
-While there are dozens of sampling strategies, we focuses on those most applicable to SE research.
+While there are dozens of sampling strategies, this section focuses on those most applicable to SE research.

-The following exposition on sampling is primarily synthesized from several textbooks \citep{cochran2007sampling,henry1990practical,trochim2001research} and these concepts are widely accepted across the research methods literature.
+The following exposition on sampling is primarily synthesized from several textbooks \citep{cochran2007sampling,henry1990practical,trochim2001research} and extends similar primers in the SE literature \citep[e.g.][]{de2015investigating,kitchenham2008personal}.
 A good grasp of the sampling strategies and issues dissected in this section is necessary to understand the study that follows.
+Table \ref{tab_primerSummary} summarizes the sampling approaches.